Abraham Lincoln, Vampire Hunter (novel): Plot summary

 The journal-style book is written as a partial "secret" diary of Abraham Lincoln, kept by the 16th President of the United States and given to the author by a vampire named Henry Sturges.
-Years later, the manuscript is found in a five-and-dime store in the town of Rhinebeck, New York (a reference to Smith's wife's hometown).
+Years later, the manuscript is found in a five-and-dime store in the town of Rhinebeck, New York.

-When Abraham Lincoln is only eleven years old, he learns from his father Thomas that vampires are, in fact, real.
-Thomas explains to his son that a vampire killed Abraham's grandfather (also named Abraham Lincoln) in 1786.
-Young Abraham is also shocked to learn that his beloved mother, Nancy, succumbed not to milk sickness but rather to being given a "fool's dose" of vampire blood, the result of Thomas's failure to repay a debt.
-Lincoln vows in his diary to kill as many vampires as he can.
-A year later, he lures the vampire responsible for his mother's death to the family farm and manages to kill it with a homemade stake.
+At the age of eleven, Abraham Lincoln learns from his father Thomas that vampires are real.
+A drunken Thomas explains that a vampire killed Abraham's grandfather in 1786.
+Abraham's mother, Nancy, also succumbed not to milk sickness but rather to being given a "fool's dose" of vampire blood, the result of Thomas's failure to repay a debt.
+Lincoln vows to kill as many vampires as he can.
+A year later, he lures the vampire responsible for Nancy's death to the family farm and kills it with a homemade stake.

-In 1825, Lincoln gets word of a possible vampire attack along the Ohio River and investigates, but this time he is no match for the vampire and is nearly killed.
-He is saved at the last moment by the intervention of the vampire Henry Sturges.
-Henry nurses Lincoln back to health and explains some of the nature of vampirism, emphasizing that some vampires are good, such as he, and others are evil.
-Lincoln spends the summer with Henry sharpening his senses and being trained as an expert vampire hunter.
-Henry sends Lincoln the names and addresses of evil vampires; Abraham dutifully tracks them down and kills them.
+In 1825, Lincoln learns of a possible vampire attack along the Ohio River and investigates, but quickly proves no match for the vampire and is nearly killed.
+He is saved by the intervention of the vampire Henry Sturges, who nurses Lincoln back to health and explains some of the nature of vampirism, emphasizing that some vampires are good, such as he, and others are evil.
+Lincoln spends the summer with Henry sharpening his senses and being trained as an expert vampire hunter, with Henry revealing that he was turned by the same vampire responsible for wiping out the Roanoke Colony of 1587.
+When Lincoln departs weeks later, Henry begins mailing him the names and locations of evil vampires; Abraham tracks them down and kills them.